 Understandably fascinated by the story of Augustine's life, modern readers have largely succumbed to the temptation to read the Confessions as autobiography.
 But, Wills argues, this is a mistake.
 The book is not autobiography but rather a long prayer, suffused with the language of Scripture and addressed to God, not man.
 Augustine tells the story of his life not for its own significance but in order to discern how, as a drama of sin and salvation leading to God, it fits into sacred history.
 "We have to read Augustine as we do Dante," Wills writes, "alert to rich layer upon layer of Scriptural and theological symbolism."
 Wills also addresses the long afterlife of the book, from controversy in its own time and relative neglect during the Middle Ages to a renewed prominence beginning in the fourteenth century and persisting to today, when the Confessions has become an object of interest not just for Christians but also historians, philosophers, psychiatrists, and literary critics.

 With unmatched clarity and skill, Wills strips away the centuries of misunderstanding that have accumulated around Augustine's spiritual classic.

-Garry Wills is the best-selling author of many books on religion and American history, including the Pulitzer Prize-winning Lincoln at Gettysburg (Simon & Schuster).
+First published in 2011.Garry Wills is the best-selling author of many books on religion and American history, including the Pulitzer Prize-winning Lincoln at Gettysburg (Simon & Schuster).
 His recent books include St. Augustine: A Life (Viking) and a translation of Augustine's Confessions (Penguin Classics).